WHOIGit/PhytO-ARM/super-sipper-documentation.md

 - Digital Logger #1
 - Digital Logger #2

-## Installation of Super-Sipper on rPi
+## Installation of Super-Sipper on rPi - skip if unit has Super-Sipper pre-installed
 If PhytO-ARM has not been previously installed on the rPi unit, follow the installation steps in the main [PhytO-ARM README](https://github.com/WHOIGit/PhytO-ARM/blob/dcd7d4064e0d8783ed86763b99b0ad49c00cecbc/README.md).

 Connect to the rPi:

     ssh hablab@[rPi IP Address]
     pw: [PW]

-## Running Super-Sipperchmod +x ~/Desktop/PhytO-ARM-Kill.desktop

 On the rPi, confirm you are on the proper PhytO-ARM branch: nathan.figueroa/super-sipper.